 The project engaged year 6 pupils from St Barnabas school in a series of arts workshops to help create design elements for Rosa Parks Lane and Brook Road, which runs next to the school.

 The artwork was funded by Avon and Somerset police to highlight the path as an important walking and cycling route, to make the space feel cared for and to discourage anti-social behaviour.
 The artwork on the road is designed to slow traffic by changing the usual road environment.

 Katharina ran a series of drawing and printmaking exercises inspired by British wildlife with a class at St Barnabas school.
 The artwork produced by the pupils was then transcribed and recreated into a design for the path and road.
 The design was trialed in chalk spray on the path to get community feedback and engage the pupils in a stenciling workshop.

-The final design will be laid down in thermoplastic vinyl in early 2017.
+The final design will be laid down in thermoplastic vinyl in 2018.

 Wildlife Illustration Workshop for Festival of Nature